awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab_Guide.md

 2. Click the current region in the top right, and select **US West (N.California)**:
 ![Images/AWSPolicy15.png](Images/AWSPolicy15.png)

-3. You will notice that there are authorization messages due to not having access in that region (the policy restricted EC2 usage to N. Virginia only):
+3. In the **Old look EC2 console** you will notice that there are authorization messages due to not having access in that region (the policy restricted EC2 usage to N. Virginia only), the new look EC2 console will not have errors:
 ![Images/AWSPolicy16.png](Images/AWSPolicy16.png)

 4. Try to launch an instance by clicking **Launch Instance**: